 How It Works:

 Pop-Up Science Sparks is designed for accessibility, mobility, and impact.
-The exhibit consists of 7 interactive science stations that rotate through local schools on a monthly basis.
-Exhibits will officially launch in Fall 2025 at the Indiana University Library, after which public elementary schools in Bloomington, IN will be invited to apply to host the exhibit.
+The exhibit consists of 8 interactive science stations that rotate through local schools on a monthly basis.
+Exhibits will officially launch in Fall 2025 at the Indiana University School of Education, after which public elementary schools in Bloomington, IN will be invited to apply to host the exhibit.

 Each selected school will display the exhibit in a shared, high-traffic area, such as a library, multipurpose room, or main hallway, so that the entire school community can engage with the science concepts throughout the day.
 During the exhibition period (typically 2-3 weeks), teachers are encouraged to bring their classes in small groups to explore the stations.
 Every display includes inquiry-based signage and optional handouts to help guide student engagement and support classroom discussions and extensions.
 The design ensures that learning continues beyond the exhibit space, sparking new questions and investigations back in the classroom.